 The vast majority of causes of itchy skin are pretty harmless – but a persistent itch can be a sign of serious conditions.
 If you are at all worried, book in to see your GP or call NHS 111.

-WH called in the experts, to get their knowledge.
+WH called in the experts, to get their knowledge on this nocturnal issue.

 Why does my skin itch at night?